ragadnajjar/learning-journal/read2.md

 - absolute
 A file or directory location in relation to the root of the file system.
 - relative
-A file or directory location relative to where we currently are in the file system.
+A file or directory location relative to where we currently are in the file system. ragad najjar.